Add Maple

 How to create custom columns/variables

-AddMaple allows you to create new columns with custom categories or segments.
+AddMaple allows you to create new custom variables with your own categories.
 These can be as simple or as complex as you need.
-You can create fine-grained personas from multiple filters or just create a simple single filter category.
+You can create fine-grained personas from multiple filters or just create a simple single-filter category.

 1